-Assessment will be completed on an APP style approach.
-In line with the school's Assessment Policies teachers are expected to take responsibility for the regular assessment of RE.
-KS1 and KS2 teachers will provide the RE Subject Leader with a brief summary of each unit of work and examples of work or a photograph of a display.
-For three units per year children will have a more formal piece of assessment and two children for each level of assessment will have levels and work recorded.
+In line with the school's Assessment Policies teachers are expected to take responsibility for the regular assessment of RE, using differentiated success criteria (paddling,snorkelling, diving), scaffolding and challenging children as appropriate.
+KS1 and KS2 teachers will provide the RE Subject Leader with a brief summary of children's attainment at the end of each unit (See appendix 2) with an example of children working at each level.
 RE will be formally reported on to parents at the end of the school year.